flutter/engine/testing/scenario_app/README.md

 in your shell.

+To run or debug in Xcode, open the xcodeproj file located in `<engine_out_dir>/scenario_app/Scenarios/Scenaios.xoceproj`.

 ### iOS Platform View Tests

 For PlatformView tests on iOS, you'll also have to edit the dictionaries in